-One study into the usage of medicinal plants used to treat livestock animals in Uganda found that cannabis had some activity against the parasitic roundworm Ascari suum (which can infect both pigs and humans).
+One small study into the usage of medicinal plants used to treat livestock animals in Uganda found that cannabis had some activity against the parasitic roundworm Ascari suum (which can infect both pigs and humans).
 However, its effectiveness was lower than several other tested plant species and ultimately, didn’t make it into the shortlist of recommended candidates for future study.
 A. suum is a type of nematode worm, and cannabis has been shown to have activity against several other nematodes too.

 Cannabis vs. nematodes (roundworms)

 Nematodes are roundworms, a huge group of diverse species that can range from microscopic to over one metre in length.
 Beyond Ascari, other notable nematodes of humans include hookworm, whipworm, pinworm, and filarial worms.

 Although cannabis hasn’t been shown to have direct effectiveness against any of these, there is evidence that it could be useful in the fight against filarial worms.
 This is thanks to its ability to kill the larvae of the Culex quinquefasciatus mosquito, which is a major insect vector responsible for transmitting the worms to their definitive human host.

 Filarial worms cause filariasis, a major disease in humans that infects up to 120 million people worldwide.
 It causes genital disease, lymphoedema (swelling of lymphatic tissue), and elephantiasis (massive swelling of the arms and legs) in up to 40 million people.